mmoskovich/BlueVine/Solutions/Docker/README.md

 ### Log Forwarder Application - Docker Image and Container

 #### Image installation
-"docker.elastic.co/beats/filebeat:8.0.1" is used as the base image
+"docker.elastic.co/beats/filebeat:8.0.1" will be used as the base image

 ```
 docker pull docker.elastic.co/beats/filebeat:8.0.1